Thomas Lepeltier

-Thomas Lepeltier (born 4 January 1967) is a French independent scholar, essayist and science writer specializing in the history and philosophy of science and applied ethics, known in particular for his contributions to the field of animal law.
-He is the author of several philosophical works on animal ethics such as L'imposture intellectuelle des carnivores ("The Intellectual Deception of Carnivores") and of science history books including Darwin hérétique ("Darwin Heretic") and Univers parallèles ("Parallel Universes").
-Known initially as a science historian, he now mainly advocates in defense of animals in the French media.
+Thomas Lepeltier (born 4 January 1967) is a French scholar, essayist and writer whose work has covered the history and philosophy of science, applied ethics, animal ethics and animal law.
+His books include L'imposture intellectuelle des carnivores ("The Intellectual Deception of Carnivores"), Darwin hérétique ("Darwin Heretic") and Univers parallèles ("Parallel Universes").
+He was first known for work in the history of science, and later became associated with French-language advocacy on animal ethics and veganism.

 Life and work

 Thomas Lepeltier was born on 4 January 1967.
-Following the completion of a PhD in astrophysics in 1994, Lepeltier taught in Newcastle, Toulouse, and Paris, he focused his research on the history and philosophy of science.
-He later discovered animal ethics and developed an interest in veganism after reading Charles Patterson's Eternal Treblinka.
-Lepeltier published La Révolution végétarienne ("The Vegetarian Revolution") in 2013, in which he explores the history of slavery abolition and argues that the "struggle for veganism will eventually succeed as the struggle against human slavery did".
+After completing a PhD in astrophysics in 1994, Lepeltier taught in Newcastle, Toulouse and Paris.
+He then worked on the history and philosophy of science.
+He later developed an interest in animal ethics and veganism after reading Charles Patterson's Eternal Treblinka.
+Lepeltier published La Révolution végétarienne ("The Vegetarian Revolution") in 2013.
+The book discusses the history of slavery abolition and argues that the "struggle for veganism will eventually succeed as the struggle against human slavery did".
 He became an Associate Fellow of the Oxford Centre for Animal Ethics in 2019.

-Lepeltier has been called upon to debate animal ethics several times on French television, radio and forums.
-Lepeltier is also the author of several works attempting to deconstruct the discourses justifying the use of animals, he mobilizes on these occasions a wide variety of arguments from the three major currents of normative ethics, whether it is a question of recalling the definition of speciesism according to Peter Singer, that the theories of the social contract do not impose (like babies) to be able to respect duties in order to have rights, or that it is cruel to deprive animals of their lives for the personal pleasure gained by eating them.
+Lepeltier has appeared in debates on animal ethics on French television, radio and public forums.
+In his writing on animal ethics, he has criticised arguments used to justify the use of animals.
+He has referred to Peter Singer's definition of speciesism, argued that theories of the social contract do not require beings to be capable of duties in order to have rights, and described killing animals for food as cruel when done for human pleasure.

-Lepeltier is also a regular contributor to the French popular science magazines La Recherche and Sciences Humaines and is an editor of and writer for the French-language antispeciesist journal L'Amorce ("The Primer").
+Lepeltier has contributed to the French popular science magazines La Recherche and Sciences Humaines.
+He is also an editor of and writer for the French-language antispeciesist journal L'Amorce ("The Primer").